-If a grade of B- or below is earned in a required laboratory course, the student must repeat the course and earn a grade of A or B before registering for any other course.
+If a grade of B- or below is earned in a required laboratory course or in Counseling Theory and Practice, the student must repeat the course and earn a grade of A or B before registering for any other course.
 If any additional grade of B- or below is earned in any other required laboratory course, the student will be dismissed from the program, even if an A or B was earned in the first repeated course.
 Students must attend the mandatory Internship in School Counseling meeting held every January in the spring before they are to begin their internship.

-School Counseling (Fellows Program)
+School Counseling (Fellows Program) The School Counseling Fellows Program is designed for individuals interested in pursuing a career in school counseling with a focus on school reform, specifically targeting at-risk youth in urban and/or metropolitan school districts.
+Those chosen for this innovative full-time program are part of a distinguished cohort of students who complete the 48-credit Master of Science in

-The School Counseling Fellows Program is designed for individuals interested in pursuing a career in school counseling with a focus on school reform, specifically targeting at-risk youth in urban and/or metropolitan school districts.
-Those chosen for this innovative full-time program are part of a distinguished cohort of students who complete the 48-credit Master of Science in Counseling degree requirements in 15 months.
-Approved by the Maryland State Department of Education and accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the Fellows Program prepares individuals to be leaders and advocates in schools, counsel K-12 students and families, consult and collaborate with community and school stakeholders, and develop data-driven comprehensive counseling programs that promote social justice and equity in schools.
+Counseling degree requirements in 15 months.
+Approved by the Maryland State Department of Education, the Fellows Program prepares individuals to be leaders and advocates in schools, counsel K-12 students and families, consult and collaborate with community and school stakeholders, and develop data-driven comprehensive counseling programs that promote social justice and equity in schools.
 Graduates of the Fellows Program are eligible for Maryland State certification as a school counselor.